andgineer/sorokin.engineer/posts/en/_posts/2017-10-15-itunes_audiobook_from_mp3.md

 Install [audiobook-tags](https://github.com/andgineer/itunes-audiobook-from-mp3)

-To do this, you need to have [Python](https://www.python.org/downloads/) installed.
+### Installation
+Install using [`pipx`](https://pypa.github.io/pipx/) for isolated environments, which prevents interference with your system's Python packages.

+Once `pipx` is set up:

-    python -m pip install audiobook-tags
+    pipx install audiobook-tags

+### Fix the tags

-To convert files, for example, in the directory `~/Downloads/audiobook`:
+To convert audio files tags, for example, in the directory `~/Downloads/audiobook`:

     audiobook-tags ~/Downloads/audiobook -n=name